 Regulatory and Local Government

-Ethu frequently receives instructions under the Proceeds of Crime Act 2002 and associated issues.
-He is very experienced in such cases and has lectured, on behalf of the National Police Improvement Agency, on asset recovery, money laundering, confiscation, cash seizure, detention and forfeiture issues and he is a key speaker at the POCA forum that Chambers hosts on a regular basis.
+Ethu has developed a particular expertise in the Proceeds of Crime Act 2002 and associated issues.
+He is very experienced in such cases and has lectured, on behalf of the National Police Improvement Agency, on asset recovery, money laundering, confiscation, cash seizure, detention and forfeiture issues.
+As a specialist in this field he is frequently called upon to deal with Proceeds of Crime Act matters in large criminal operations.
+This work covers areas such as terrorism, fraud, human trafficking, sex slavery, brothel keeping, mortgage fraud, drug production and supply, selling counterfeit goods, video piracy, tax evasion counterfeiting and rogue trading.
+Ethu is a key speaker at the POCA forum that chambers hosts on a regular basis.

 He has also represented parties in many applications for ancillary orders such as Serious Crime Prevention Orders and Criminal Behaviour Orders.
 In addition, he has carried out a great number of Closure Order cases.
 In conjunction with his Crown Court defence work, this means that Ethu has appeared on behalf of individuals across the criminal spectrum.
 Ethu also regularly presents at the Sexual Offences Forum that chambers regularly holds.

 Ethu’s work, as set out above, includes using POCA in cases involving the following offences: murder, conspiracy to defraud, fraudulent trading, drug manufacture, possession and supply; kidnapping; fraud, burglaries and thefts; and, CPUT matters.

 Ethu has also represented a number of authorities companies and individuals at inquests.